 To enable JMS capture point functionality or Groovy transformation functionality, Interaction Server must be configured to load the Java Virtual Machine.
-The latest JRE 1.5 or 1.6 is required (JDK is not required).
+Java 8 is the minimum required version.
+Java 11 is recommended.

 Take care to specify the correct virtual machine with regard to the architecture; that is, for 64-bit Interaction Server, 64-bit JVM must be used and for 32-bit Interaction Server, 32-bit JVM must be used.